 Dances We Teach

 Dancing has exploded in popularity, and La Danse Cleveland makes it easy for you to learn new steps, or refine techniques and add styling to dances you already know.
 You’ll love our 6,000 square feet, state-of-the-art “social club”.
-We’ve created a dance studio and ballroom floor that combines energy and comfort, at a convenient location just off Chagrin Boulevard in Beachwood, Ohio.
+We’ve created a dance studio and ballroom floor that combines energy and comfort, at a convenient location just off Chagrin Boulevard in Beachwood, OH.

 Ballroom